Ontario Northland Transportation Commission: Restructuring

 Northern Ontario municipal leaders had continued to express their fears regarding the divestment.
 They indicated that the ONR provides a fundamental link to many remote and rural communities and provides freight transport to many companies, including mining and forestry, allowing them to thrive.
 They indicate that the government maintained its funding to the GO Transit network in Southern Ontario and it is important not forget about the important service the ONR provides to Northern Ontario residents.
 February 2014, the new premier of Ontario Kathleen Wynne met with northern community leaders and the head of the company and union to discuss the future of the company.
 They decided the union and management would present a reconstruction plan to the government for consideration.

 In late February, 2014 a report to restructure the ONTC was delivered to the Minister of Northern Development and Mines.
 The proposal detailed how the organization could be modernized both culturally and in job reductions through attrition.
 The report was well received by the minister who appreciated how management and labour come together to explore options for the corporation.

 In April 2014 the provincial government concluded the company would remain in public hands.
 However, the telecommunications division Ontera would be sold to Bell Aliant.
 The government would reinvest in the company to purchase new coaches and refurbish rolling stock for the Polar Bear Express.
 This decision was supported by other members of Provincial Parliament after the auditor general's review cited that it would have cost the taxpayer $820 million instead of saving $265.9 million over three years had the divestment proceeded.

 Transportation services

 Rail

 ONTC operates freight train service in Northern Ontario, as well as the Polar Bear Express passenger service.
 Formerly operated passenger service from Toronto to Northern Ontario until 2012.

 Bus

 ONTC operates passenger bus service to Northern Ontario and replaced the former passenger train service from Toronto northwards since 2012.

 Air

-Formerly operated scheduled air service to Northern Ontario from 1971 to 1996.
+Ontario Northland formerly operated scheduled air services to Northern Ontario under the name NorOntair from 1971 to 1996.